aarpon/hrm_docs/docs/prerequisites.rst

     sudo yum install php, php-cli, php-common, php-mysql, php-process, php-pdo, php-ldap

-|MacOSX| The PHP 5 module for Apache2 and the PHP 5 command line interpreter are installed by default in Mac OS X. The PHP 5 module must be activated, though: uncomment the line
+|MacOSX| The PHP 5 module for Apache2 and the PHP 5 command line interpreter are installed by default in Mac OS X. The PHP 5 module must be activated, though; uncomment the line:

 ::